mlswg/mls-architecture/draft-ietf-mls-architecture.md

 An _application message_ is an MLS message with an arbitrary application payload.

-Finally, a _PublicMessage_ contains an integrity-protected MLS handshake message, while a _PrivateMessage_ contains a confidential, integrity-protected Handshake or application message.
+Finally, a _PublicMessage_ contains an integrity-protected MLS handshake message, while a _PrivateMessage_ contains a confidential, integrity-protected handshake or application message.

 For a more detailed explanation of these terms, please consult the MLS protocol